 “We both come from a background in architecture in which we value the integrity of design.
 PDW aspires to blur the lines between form and function,” he says.
 “As Mies van der Rohe once said, ‘I don’t want to be interesting.
 I want to be good.’”

 “PDW takes its inspiration from our professional careers in architecture.
-I currently work for L.A.-based architecture firm Johnson Fain, where I am an Associate Senior Designer.”
-Alejandro says.
-“Working at Johnson Fain allows me to expand my knowledge of architecture while, conversely, my designing of dog houses also gives me a different perspective in design.”
+I currently work for an LA-based architecture firm, where I am an Associate Partner + Senior Designer,” Alejandro says.
+“Working at an LA-based firm allows me to expand my knowledge of architecture while, conversely, my designing of dog houses also gives me a different perspective in design.”

 Love For Modernism

-Both Alejandro and Sara are drawn to midcentury style for its clean lines, simple designs and the blurred line between indoor and outdoor living spaces.
-“In its simplest form, Midcentury Modern implores details that are structurally logical, such as exposed post and beam, which allows for more open, inviting spaces,” he says.
+Both Alejandro and Sara love mid century style for its clean lines, simple designs and indoor-outdoor connections.
+“In its simplest form, Mid Century Modern employs details that are structurally logical, such as exposed post and beam, which allows for more open, inviting spaces,” he says.